steviecurran/steviecurran/README.md

 ### SUMMARY
 Data scientist with 20+ years of experience modelling complex, noisy systems — originally in astrophysics, now applied to real-world data problems.

-My work focuses on machine learning, statistical inference, and time series analysis, with an emphasis on extracting signal from difficult datasets and supporting decision-making under uncertainty.
+My work focuses on machine learning, statistical inference and time series analysis, with an emphasis on extracting signal from difficult datasets and supporting decision-making under uncertainty.

 ### INDUSTRY‑ALIGNED PROJECT HIGHLIGHTS